-I am one of these people who needs to move, move, move and I can only imagine that those fidgety cute kids in my classroom are feeling the same way day after day!
+I am one of these people who needs to move, move, move, and I can only imagine that those fidgety cute kids in my classroom are feeling the same way day after day!
 I like to get them up and moving around, so I look for ways to do that while learning at the same time.
 One way I do this is through a Human Bingo Game.
-Here’s how it works– Buy 2 shower curtains (I buy the cheap ones at a dollar store!) and a big, black sharpie marker.
+Here’s how it works: buy two shower curtains (I buy the cheap ones at a dollar store) and a big black Sharpie marker.
 The bigger the better!
 Then draw 20 squares on each of the shower curtains (for a total of 40).
 There is no free space.
 So how does it work?
 Great question!
-One way to do it is divide your students up into four teams- (each board holds two teams) and use something to designate them as a team.
+One way to do it is to divide your students up into four teams (each board is used by two teams) and use something to designate them as a team.
 I use colored index cards hanging on a string necklace.
-Give students each a vocabulary card, math fact, or review card labeled with each of the squares (B1, I2, N3, G4, O5 so on).
-The teacher then calls a number, such as I2, and the student holding that card has to give the definition, solve the math fact, or give the answer.
-If the student answers correctly, she or he gets to stand on that spot on the bingo “board.”
-The first team to stand 4 in a row, vertically, horizontally, or four corners wins!I hope you enjoy this game as much as I do!
+Give each student a vocabulary card, math fact, or review card (the possibilities for review games are endless!) labeled with each of the squares (B1, I2, N3, G4, O5 so on).
+The teacher then calls a letter and number, such as I2, and the student holding that card has to give the definition, solve the math fact, or give the answer.
+If the student answers correctly, he or she gets to stand on that spot on the BINGO “board.”
+The first team to stand four-in-a-row, vertically, horizontally, or in four corners wins!
+Keep in mind this can be used for any kind of review games.
+I hope you enjoy this game as much as I do!